 About Haslemere Border Athletic Club

-We are proud of our long history and look forward to the future
+We have a our long history and are looking forward to the future

 Haslemere Border Athletic Club (HBAC) was founded in 1959 by Bill Sykes and was known as Border AC.
 Initially the club was founded as a track and field club, and was one of the founder members of the Men’s Southern League.
 Over the years the club enjoyed some success in the League and at its peak fielded two teams in Division 2 and Division 8.
 The first training days were held at Hindhead playing fields whilst members spent spare time constructing facilities and digging footings for a club pavilion to be built in the grounds of Woolmer Hill School.